 Specialist officers from GMFRS have carried out visits to identify any immediate issues which give cause for concern and have carried out a major joint inspection, alongside housing providers, in every building where the cladding has failed these tests.
 Working with the fire service, landlords of these buildings have put in place significant measures to minimise the risk to residents in the event of a fire, which includes evacuation plans and 24-hour security patrols in the buildings.

-We are also aware that some cladding systems have passed the large-scale fire safety tests.
 More information regarding the tests and advice from the Expert Panel can be found on the DCLG website.